Chris Bangle: BMW

 He introduced a new BMW concept car, called GINA on June 10, 2008.

 On February 3, 2009, Bangle announced that he was to quit both his position at BMW and the auto industry altogether, to focus on his own design-related endeavours.
 He was replaced by Adrian van Hooydonk.

 Post-BMW

-Bangle now works for his own firm called Bangle and Associates based in Clavesana, Italy.
+Bangle now works for his own firm called Chris Bangle Associates based in Clavesana, Italy.

 In 2012, Bangle was hired by Samsung.